trickeydan/warble/report.md

 ## Time Taken

 During this assesment, I recorded a total of 54 hours working on the tasks given.
 This includes some, but not all of the time that I spent researching how to the Azure platform.

+During this coursework, I have learnt a lot about using serverless applications and Azure.
+It has also been an opportunity for me to learn more about writing frontend applications in JavaScript and making use of state libraries.